 Did you find therapy helped you get back to a place in which you could express certain feelings and experiences, for this album?

 I think that’s what therapy is about, figuring out how you feel, not necessarily solving anything directly but understanding how you feel.
 It’s a long and complicated, indirect process.
 I was in therapy for another three years after that.

 Pretty soon afterwards I was able to write again, once I’d made space for it.
 My therapy started working and I was writing properly and spending all my time on the album by mid-2015.
 But it was also a quiet period for me.
-I was back in Stockholm in the studio, sometimes travelling and seeing friends, but I wasn’t working all the time.
+I was back in Stockholm in the studio, sometimes traveling and seeing friends, but I wasn’t working all the time.
 It was very luxurious in a way, to be able to do that.

 Sometimes you just need leisure to be productive, right?
-I can imagine it’s not the most productive environment when it’s like, ‘now you must do this.'
+I can imagine it’s not the most productive environment when it’s like, "now you must do this."

 No, exactly.
 When you’re touring and promoting, there’s less time for reflection.
 It’s fun to do this, and talk about what I’ve done, but I won’t be able to make more music until I have less to do.
 I think I’ll just make music when it’s time, I know there are songs I want to record, but it’ll have to be another six months.